Small Particle Cleaning – A How To

 This post may contain affiliate links.
 Read our full disclosure.

-Small particle cleaning, also known as small particle remediation is performed to address mold spores and mycotoxins that have traveled throughout your home or office as the result of a mold event.
+Small particle cleaning, also known as surface and content cleaning, is performed to address mold spores and mycotoxins that have traveled throughout your home or office as the result of a mold event.
 This is typically done after all the water damaged and mold-infested material is properly removed from the property and remediation on the impacted space is complete.

 Small particle cleaning is a very detailed approach to ensuring that ALL surfaces and items in your home are completely free of mold spores and mycotoxins.
 This is very important for individuals who have experienced health issues because of a mold issue, immune compromised individuals, children and the elderly.
 It is also an important part of mold prevention.
 If you leave behind any mold spores you are definitely inviting trouble down the road.